-Mountain of the Rogue is a brand new trail system built in the spring of 2015.
+Mountain of the Rogue was built in the spring of 2015.
 It has a wide range of experiences packed into a small amount of trails.

 The system features everything from narrow and exposed singletrack on steep grassy hillsides to fun and flow.